 The Company does not currently have a specific policy regarding director attendance at annual shareholder meetings.
 However, directors are strongly encouraged to attend annual shareholder meetings.
-All eight directors (then serving as directors of the Company) attended the Company's 2012 Annual Meeting of Shareholders.
+All directors (then serving as directors of the Company) except Allan L. Bridgford, Jr. attended the Company's 2014 Annual Meeting of Shareholders.